The State of Continuous Integration and Continuous Delivery Report 2024

 Typically suggested metrics for successful CI/CD programs cover, leading measures like frequency of deployment, change lead time, percentage of failed deployments; and lagging metrics such as customer satisfaction scores, software uptime, and defect escape rate.
 Here are some new measures to think about in order to allow teams to incorporate feedback loops that will enable organizational leaders, and owners of CI/CD tools in an enterprise to further simplify tool chain integrations and processes, while improving the developer engagement by making it safe to move software change forward and by creating new oppurtunities for them through collaborative channels.

-1. Third-Party Dependency Updates Response Time: Track how quickly the system adapts to updates or changes in third-party services or libraries, which is crucial for maintaining system stability and security.
+1. Third-Party Dependency Updates Response Time: Track how quickly and safely the system adapts to updates or changes in third-party services or libraries, which is crucial for maintaining system stability and security.

 2. Feature Development Velocity: Measure the time from ideation to feature deployment to assess how quickly new ideas are being turned into functional software for customers.